-From July, CJRS has allowed flexible part-time working.
-CJRS will pay employee costs (up to the threshold) for the time they are furloughed, while employers will pay employees for the time they were working.
+From July 2020, CJRS allowed flexible part-time working.
+CJRS paid employee costs (up to the threshold) for the time they were furloughed, while employers paid employees for the time they were working.
 The percentage of wages paid by CJRS changed each month from July-October 2020.
 It continued in three further phases: November 2020 to June 2021; July 2021; August to September 2021.
 Our CJRS page has details.